Kuchisake-onna: In popular culture

 Kuchisake-onna has appeared in live-action films, as well as in manga, anime, and video games.
 The character appears in the 1994 animated film Pom Poko, produced by Studio Ghibli, and later appears in the 1996 live-action short film Kuchisake-onna, directed by Teruyoshi Ishii.
 She is the antagonist in Kanako Inuki's horror manga oneshot Kuchisake-onna Densetsu and its sequel Mama wa Kuchisake-onna, both were first published in the magazine Suspense & Horror, these stories were included in the 2-volume anthology Kuchisake-onna Densetsu.
 Kuchisake-onna is also mentioned in the 1998 film Ring, directed by Hideo Nakata.
 In 2007, the film Carved: The Slit-Mouthed Woman (also known under the titles Kuchisake-onna or A Slit-Mouthed Woman), directed by Kōji Shiraishi and featuring Miki Mizuno as Kuchisake-onna, was released.
 The film was followed by Carved 2: The Scissors Massacre (also known as Kuchisake-onna 2) and The Slit-Mouthed Woman 0: The Beginning (or Kuchisake-onna 0: Biginingu), both of which were released in 2008.
 The Kuchisake-onna character later appeared in the 2012 films Kuchisake-onna Returns and found-footage mockumentary Senritsu Kaiki File Kowasugi File 01: Operation Capture the Slit-Mouthed Woman.
+The Kuchisake-onna also the main character in Sensei!
+Kuchisake-onna desu!

 Kuchisake-onna is the main female character of the manga Even If You Slit My Mouth by Akari Kajimoto.
 Kuchisake-onna is also featured in Dandadan, Jujutsu Kaisen, and in the webcomic Mob Psycho 100.
 Kuchisake-onna was the basis for a character that appears in "Danse Vaudou", an episode of the American DC superhero television series Constantine.

 An enemy called Scissor Woman, inspired by Kuchisake-onna, appears in the video game World of Horror.
 Kuchisake-onna also appears as a moderately strong enemy in the game Ghostwire: Tokyo.
 She has two different forms: in the first one she has a long white coat, a large white hat, and is wearing a surgical mask.
 In her second form, her coat turns to red, and she drops both the hat and the mask, revealing her slit mouth.
 In both forms she uses a long pair of scissors to attack the player.
 A Kuchisake-onna named Sakura also appears in the upcoming platform fighter Royalty Free-For-All.
 She attacks using scissors and ghostly movement.